Setting up

 Enemy numbers

 I think I'm safe in saying that this battle is the biggest available in the entire game.
-On Legendary you can get an amazing 87 enemies, on Heroic 77, and on Normal or Easy 73.
-You won't necessarily want such high numbers though, as the accompanying framerate slowdown can degrade the battle experience quite a lot, especially when a mass of enemies are close up (thus having to be rendered in more detail).
+On Legendary you can get an amazing 90 enemies, on Heroic 79, and on Normal or Easy 75.
+You won't necessarily want such high numbers though, as the accompanying framerate slowdown can degrade the battle experience quite a lot, especially when a lot of enemies are close up (thus having to be rendered in more detail).
 It should also be mentioned that when battling alongside a large squad of Marines, you'll normally have killed most of the enemies that spawn in the twin bridges area, to ease the set-up work.
-You therefore won't have such high enemy numbers; probably no more than 56 on Heroic, but that's still plenty!
 However, here's a full breakdown.

 Enemy breakdown